What's on this page...

 Prices and opening times

-Urquhart Castle is managed by Historic Scotland, which allows visitors to explore heritage sites either with an annual membership pass or by paying a separate fee at each site.
+Urquhart Castle is managed by Historic Environment Scotland, who allow visitors to explore heritage sites either with an annual membership pass, temporary explorer pass or by paying a separate fee at each site.

 - Member/Explorer Pass holder: Free

 - Child aged 5-15: £5.40

 - 1 April to 30 September: Monday to Sunday, 9.30am to 6pm